kohana/userguide/guide/index.md

 # What is Kohana?

-Kohana is an [object oriented](http://wikipedia.org/wiki/Object-Oriented_Programming) [MVC](http://wikipedia.org/wiki/Model–View–Controller "Model View Controller") [web framework](http://wikipedia.org/wiki/Web_Framework) built using [PHP5](http://php.net/manual/intro-whatis "PHP Hypertext Preprocessor") that aims to be swift, secure, and small.
+Kohana is an open source, [object oriented](http://wikipedia.org/wiki/Object-Oriented_Programming) [MVC](http://wikipedia.org/wiki/Model–View–Controller "Model View Controller") [web framework](http://wikipedia.org/wiki/Web_Framework) built using [PHP5](http://php.net/manual/intro-whatis "PHP Hypertext Preprocessor") by a team of volunteers that aims to be swift, secure, and small.

-Kohana is open source software developed by a team of volunteers and released under the [new BSD license](http://kohanaphp.com/license).
-You can legally use Kohana for any kind of open source, commercial, or personal project.
+[!!]
+Kohana is licensed under a [BSD license](http://kohanaphp.com/license), so you can legally use it for any kind of open source, commercial, or personal project.

 ## What makes Kohana great?